+44 (0)20 4577 2395 enquiries@adwdevelopments.com

 • End-of-life disposal

 Think of embodied carbon as the “upfront” carbon cost of your building before anyone even moves in.
+Reducing this upfront impact is fundamental to delivering a truly net zero asset.

 This addresses all the emissions from actually using the building: heating and cooling, lighting ventilation, hot water, appliances and equipment.

-Operational carbon is measured via in-use data over at least 12 months, ensuring the building performs as intended in real-world conditions
+Operational carbon is measured via in-use data over at least 12 months, ensuring the building performs as intended in real-world conditions.

 The NZCBS follows the life cycle modules defined in the RICS Professional Standard for Whole Life Carbon Assessment, which is based on BS EN 15978.
 Here’s what you need to know about reporting requirements.

 Therefore, all modules must be assessed and reported in line with the RICS methodology, but only Module A currently carries mandatory performance limits.
-The NZCBS Pilot Version states that future updates of the Standard will introduce life cycle embodied carbon limits for Modules B, C, and D.
+The NZCBS Pilot Version states that future updates of the Standard will introduce life cycle embodied carbon limits for Modules B, C, and D. This staged tightening reflects the UK’s structured pathway to net zero across the built environment.

 The NZCBS sets specific upfront carbon limits (for modules A1-A5) that vary by building type and get stricter over time.
 Here’s a simplified breakdown of the key benchmarks.